 Instead, plan your own thrifty diet and engineer it so you can buy your foods in bulk and cook them in bulk.
 Then package them into dieter-sized portions so you aren’t tempted to double up on your healthy meals.
 Low-calorie does not mean NO calorie!

 Also, you want to employ your usual frugal shopping tips.
 Use coupons, buy what’s on sale and make it work, buy fewer prepackaged and processed foods, etc.

 Skip the Soda

 Also give up the soda – even the diet kind.
-There is a strong link between soda and Type II Diabetes.
-Plus it’s just sugar and empty calories, and it’s expensive.
+There is a strong link between diet or regular soda and Type II Diabetes.
+Plus it’s just sugar and empty calories, and unknown chemicals.
+Plus, it’s expensive.
 I estimate we could have put one or more of our kids through college for what my husband has spent on 30 years of daily sodas.
 I just wish I was kidding on that one!

 Giving up soda was one of my greatest satisfactions.
 I love it when we go to a fast food place.
 I used to automatically get the combo meal, spend about $5-$7 and end up eating 3X the calories with the fries and the soda.
 Now, I just get the separate sandwich by itself (I usually don’t even finish it) and a free cup of water.
 Saves me about $2-$3 – sometimes more.
 That’s a good little motivator for me.

 We keep a picture of homemade iced tea in the fridge at all times – my husband is a camel, so it takes a daily refill, but it’s only pennies per serving and a ton less sugar than soda or commercial iced tea.